The Velvet Underground: Rough Edged Rockers

 Velvet Underground’s usual story is told in terms of its place in music and its latest rejection by the record industry.
 During the era of flower power and the rising culture hippie, the Velvet Underground members wore black and sang songs about hard drugs and sordid sexual encounters.

-Although Velvet Underground was championed by Andy Warhol during the height of his influence, his record label ignored the group and his audience remained small.
+Although Velvet Underground was championed by Andy Warhol during the height of its influence, its record label ignored the group and its audience remained small.
 Haynes touches on this whole story, but spends a lot more time celebrating the greatness of the band.

 We’re almost halfway through the movie before the group begins recording their first album, 1967’s “The Velvet Underground & Nico,” featuring the titular German singer who had become a regular at Warhol’s hangout, The Factory.
 Haynes takes his time setting the parameters of the art world in the post-WWII city center, emphasizing the cutting-edge film created by those in and out of Warhol’s orbit and using the split screen to transmit the era.